About Gwynn Raimondi

 I find family relationships (ancestral and present day) and the human mind-body-spirit connection to be fascinating and enjoy exploring the who, whats and whys of how we all tick.

-I deeply believe the way to being connected to and integrated within our Whole Self is by:
+I deeply believe the way to being connected to and integrated within our Core Self is by:

-The more self actualized we become the more aware we become of the social injustices outside of our own lived experience.
-Part of our own individual healing process is to become active in the fight for social justice in ways that are deeply personal and motivating for us based on our own lived experience.
+The more truly autonomous we become, the more aware we become of the social injustices outside of our own lived experience.
+Part of our own individual healing process is to become active in the work for social justice in ways that are deeply personal and motivating for us based on our own lived experience.

-Trauma – Acute and chronic lived events, inter-generational, and cultural relational
+Trauma – Acute and chronic lived events, inter-generational, ancestral, and cultural relational

 Most of us also have experienced acute or chronic traumatic events in our lives.
-These could be physical or sexual abuse or assault, rape, psychological abuse (gas lighting, shaming), surgeries, car accidents, being attacked by a dog or wild animal, bicycle accidents, traumatic childbirth experiences (either as the one being born or as the mother giving birth).
+These could be physical or sexual abuse or assault, rape, psychological abuse (gas lighting, shaming), surgeries or other invasive medical procedures, car accidents, being attacked by a dog or wild animal, bicycle accidents, traumatic childbirth experiences (either as the one being born or as the mother giving birth), and or neglect (emotional and or physical).

-Generally speaking, most therapists who work with trauma only focus on acute or chronic lived experiences, and do not treat, or even acknowledge the existence of, inter-generational or cultural relational trauma.
+Generally speaking, most therapists who work with trauma only focus on acute or chronic lived experiences, and do not treat, or even acknowledge the existence of, inter-generational, ancestral, or cultural relational (societal) trauma.

 Yet all these types of trauma are deeply and tightly interwoven, and having one type of trauma affects our ability to process other types of trauma.